-The Authority accounts for its software as intangible assets, to the extent that the software is not an integral part of a particular IT system and accounted for as part of the hardware item of Property, Plant and Equipment.
+The Authority accounts for its software licenses as intangible assets, to the extent that the software license is not an integral part of a particular IT system and accounted for as part of the hardware item of Property, Plant and Equipment.

-All software is given a finite useful life, based on assessments of the period that the software is expected to be of use to the Authority.
-The useful lives assigned to the major software suites used by the Authority are:
+All software licenses are given a finite useful life, based on assessments of the period that the software is expected to be of use to the Authority.
+The useful lives assigned to the major licenses used by the Authority are:

 Useful Lives Internally Generated Assets Other Assets

 4 Years None IEG Software Licenses

 Gazetteer Software Licenses

-Software Licenses acquired 2008/09

-Software Licenses acquired 2009/10

 Software Licenses acquired 2010/11

 Software Licenses acquired 2011/12

-Software Licenses acquired 2012/13
+Software Licenses acquired 2012/13 Software Licenses acquired 2013/14

 The carrying amount of intangible assets is amortised on a straight-line basis.
-The amortisation of £23,000 charged to revenue in 2012/13 was charged to IT and then absorbed as an overhead across the service headings in the Net Expenditure of Services.
+The amortisation of £18,288 charged to revenue in 2013/14 was charged to IT and then absorbed as an overhead across the service headings in the Net Expenditure of Services.
 It is not possible to quantify exactly how much of the amortisation is attributable to each service heading.